manzanillo-costa-rica-

 Beautiful MANZANILLO in COSTA RICA – A Must Visit

-The small laid back fishing village of Manzanillo is the last town along the Caribbean coast of Costa Rica.
-This charming and characterful town with its vibrant Afro-Caribbean culture has two main attractions to explore.
-The fabulous golden white sand beach and the Gandoca Manzanillo Wildlife Refuge which has helped to maintain the pristine nature of the local environment.
+The small laid-back fishing village of Manzanillo is the last town along the Caribbean coast of Costa Rica.
+This charming town with its vibrant Afro-Caribbean culture has two main attractions to explore.
+The fabulous golden white sand beaches and the Gandoca Manzanillo Wildlife Refuge.
 If you’re staying in Puerto Viejo or even further up north in Cahuita, then a visit to Manzanillo can’t be missed!
 In this complete guide you will find all the information you need about Manzanillo Costa Rica.
-The wildlife refuge that protects some of the region’s most endangered flora and fauna and the stunning Manzanillo beach.

 How to get to Manzanillo Costa Rica, Limon province

 The best way to get around in Costa Rica is with a rental car.
-From San Jose it is about a 4 hour drive to get to the Southern Caribbean coast.
-However, you can also get to Manzanillo by bus from San Jose or the other nearby towns.
+From San Jose, it is about a 4-hour drive to get to the Southern Caribbean coast.
+However, if you don’t want to drive yourself, you can also get to Manzanillo by bus from San Jose or the other nearby towns.
 From Cahuita and Puerto Viejo buses go to Manzanillo where you can hop off close to Manzanillo beach.
 At the end of the road is the entrance to Gandoca Manzanillo Costa Rica Wildlife Refuge, so you can easily visit both during a day trip from the nearby towns.

 In Manzanillo you can expect temperatures around 30 degrees year round.
 The wettest month is December, so try to avoid that time when visiting Manzanillo Costa Rica.
-The driest month is March, but of course in every other month there is a chance on rainfall.
+The driest month is March, but of course, in every other month there is a chance of rainfall.

 Manzanillo Beach

-Manzanillo Beach in Limon is considered being some of the most scenic beaches in Costa Rica.
+Manzanillo Beach in Limon is considered to be one of the most scenic beaches in Costa Rica.
 And we understand why!
-The beautiful stretch of white golden sand accompanied by waving palm trees and turquoise ocean water invites you for a laid back day.
-This tropical paradise has an amazing coral reef offshore that is perfect for snorkelling and swimming.
+The beautiful stretch of white golden sand accompanied by waving palm trees and turquoise ocean water invites you for a laid-back day.
+This tropical paradise has an amazing coral reef offshore that is perfect for snorkeling and swimming.
 There is also a huge stranded ship along the shore of Playa Manzanillo which is worth checking out.
 Especially if you have a drone it is very cool to take pictures from.

 The interesting thing is that Manzanillo Beach is not the most popular beach along the Southern Caribbean coast of Costa Rica.
-This actually makes it the perfect place for nature lovers, peace seekers and cultural travellers that want to connect with the local life.
-In Manzanillo you can have a more authentic Costa Rican experience than in the more touristic locations.
-Also because Manzanillo beach is 4 kilometres long, you can easily find your own secluded spot to enjoy the sunshine and water.
-However, there are no great facilities around, which is mostly the other side of the more remote beaches.
+But this makes it the perfect place for nature lovers, peace seekers, and cultural travelers who want to connect with nature and see the local life.
+In Manzanillo, you can have a more authentic Costa Rican experience than in the more touristic locations.
+Also because Manzanillo beach is 4 kilometres long, you can easily find your secluded spot to enjoy the sunshine and water.
+However, there are not many facilities around.
+This is often the downside of more remote beaches.

 Gandoca Manzanillo Costa Rica Wildlife Refuge

 Established in 1985, the Gandoca Manzanillo Wildlife Refuge protects about 70% of the southern Caribbean.
-This area stretches all the way from the little village of Manzanillo down to the border of Panama.
-The nature park includes 15 kilometre of wild white sand beaches backed by coconut trees and lush primary rainforest.
-You can explore the park via it’s beautiful trails that lead you along the stunning beaches, picturesque little coves, rocky outcrops and through the rainforest.
+This area stretches from the little village of Manzanillo down to the border of Panama.
+The nature park includes 15 kilometers of wild white sand beaches backed by coconut trees and lush primary rainforest.
+You can explore the park via its beautiful trails that lead you along the stunning beaches, picturesque little coves, rocky outcrops, and through the rainforest.

 The Gandoca Wildlife Refuge has a stunning viewpoint called Punta Manzanillo.
 From here you can see a part of the beautiful coastline and powerful waves crashing onto a huge rock.
-The trail continues after this deeper into the park.
+From here on, the trail continues deeper into the park, and is only recommended to explore with a local guide.

 Hiking in Gandoca Manzanillo Costa Rica Wildlife Refuge

 If you’re not looking for a long hike, you can also only explore the first kilometer to Punta Manzanillo.
-This will bring you to the most beautiful viewpoint in the park and definitely the highlight of your visit.
+This will bring you to the most beautiful viewpoint in the park.
 The other trails throughout Gandoca lead you to different areas of the nature park, varying from coastal trails to jungle trails.
 Along the trail you can have a stop at the beautiful beaches, so don’t forget to bring your bathing suit!

-Other things which are highly recommended to wear – bring are good walking shoes.
-There are parts in the park which can be super slippery, especially after a rainy day.
+Other things which are highly recommended to wear are good walking shoes.
+There are parts in the park that can be super slippery, especially after a rainy day.
 Also don’t forget mosquito spray and enough drinking water.

 Wildlife in Gandoca Manzanillo Costa Rica Park

 If you’re lucky you can spot lots of wildlife along the trails.
-In the park live sloths, vipers, racoons, many beautiful birds, emerald lizards, different kinds of geckos, crabs and white faced monkeys.
+In the park live sloths, vipers, raccoons, many beautiful birds, emerald lizards, different kinds of geckos, tarantulas, frogs, crabs and white-faced monkeys.
 So keep your eyes open to spot these animals.
-Another thing that increases the chance of spotting these animals is to come as early as possible!
+Another way to increase the chance of spotting these animals is to come as early as possible!
 Because the park already opens at 6 AM, it is highly recommended to begin your hike in the park around 6 AM.
-This will also helps you to avoid the heat and crowds.
-However, if you’re not a morning person then of course it’s still worth it to begin your exploration a bit later.
+This will also help you to avoid the heat and crowds.

 Entrance fee and opening times Gandoca Manzanillo Wildlife Refuge